djdumpling/djdumpling.github.io/_posts/2025-12-05-SEA-privacy.md

 where $\mathcal{T}$ is a set of known privacy leaks (the targeted PII we want to suppress), $\mathcal{V}$ is a validation corpus of non-sensitive text, and PPL denotes perplexity (our measure of general model utility).
 This formulation seeks to reduce the probability of generating targeted private information while minimizing degradation in language modeling quality.

-**Base Model:** We use `GPT-Neo-1.3B`, an open-source autoregressive transformer with 24 layers and 3072-dimensional hidden states, trained on the Pile dataset.
-GPT-Neo was chosen for its accessibility, moderate size that allows rapid iteration, and architectural similarity to GPT-2/GPT-3, making our findings transferable to other models in this family.
-We also explore `Qwen3-8B-enron`, finetuned off `Qwen3-8B` for few epochs on Enron with LoRA.
+**Base Model:** We use [GPT-Neo-1.3B](https://huggingface.co/EleutherAI/gpt-neo-1.3B), an open-source autoregressive transformer with 24 layers and 3072-dimensional hidden states, trained on the Pile dataset. `GPT-Neo` was chosen for its accessibility, moderate size that allows rapid iteration, and architectural similarity to GPT-2/GPT-3, making our findings transferable to other models in this family.
+We also explore [Qwen3-8B-enron](https://huggingface.co/Tomasal/Qwen3-8B-enron), finetuned off `Qwen3-8B` for few epochs on Enron with LoRA.
 This model was chosen for its larger size and its domain-specific finetuning on Enron data, which provides a more realistic evaluation scenario where the model has prior exposure to the privacy-sensitive domain.

 **Trustworthy Aspect:** Our project focuses on **privacy**, specifically mitigating memorization and leakage of personally identifiable information.
 Privacy is a critical trustworthiness concern for deployed LLMs: models trained on web data can regurgitate sensitive information about individuals who never consented to their data being used in this way.
 By developing inference-time interventions that reduce privacy leakage without requiring model retraining, we contribute to making LLMs safer and more aligned with privacy regulations such as GDPR and CCPA.

 ## methods

-We evaluate three inference-time editing strategies: (1) **APNEAP** (Augmented Privacy Neuron Editing via Activation Patching), which computes steering vectors from sensitive vs. desensitized prompts and additively patches them onto privacy neurons; (2) **random Gaussian noise steering**, a simpler alternative requiring only privacy neuron coordinates; and (3) **SEA** (Spectral Editing of Activations), adapted from truthfulness alignment to privacy by projecting activations into subspaces that maximize covariance with desensitized contexts while minimizing covariance with privacy-leaking contexts.
+We evaluate three inference-time editing strategies: (1) [APNEAP](https://aclanthology.org/2024.findings-acl.315.pdf), which computes steering vectors from sensitive vs. desensitized prompts and additively patches them onto privacy neurons (more [here](https://arxiv.org/abs/2308.10248)); (2) **random Gaussian noise steering**, a simpler alternative requiring only privacy neuron coordinates; and (3) [SEA](https://arxiv.org/abs/2405.09719), adapted from truthfulness alignment to privacy by projecting activations into subspaces that maximize covariance with desensitized contexts while minimizing covariance with privacy-leaking contexts.

 ![Methodology flowchart](/public/sea_privacy/design.png)

 ### privacy neuron attribution

-We use integrated gradients to attribute each neuron's contribution to privacy leakage.
+We use [integrated gradients](https://arxiv.org/abs/1703.01365) to attribute each neuron's contribution to privacy leakage.
 For a given leak tuple $(X, Y)$, we tokenize $X$ and identify the position $t$ immediately before the first token of the secret $Y$.
 We then capture the intermediate activation $\mathbf{z}_{\ell}$ at the input to the MLP in layer $\ell$ at position $t$.
 The integrated gradient for neuron $j$ in layer $\ell$ is approximated as:

 $$\widehat{\mathrm{IG}}_{\ell,j} = \frac{\mathbf{z}_{\ell,j}}{m} \sum_{k=1}^{m} \frac{\partial \log P(y_1 \mid X, \frac{k}{m}\mathbf{z}_{\ell})}{\partial \mathbf{z}_{\ell,j}}$$